What Is a Psychopath? Do You Really Want to Know?

 What a Psychopath Is

 Typical emotional features of psychopathy include a lack of guilt, empathy and attachment to others.
 The interpersonal features of psychopathy include superficial charm and narcissism.
-Behaviors common in psychopaths are often reckless and include dishonest, manipulative and risk-taking acts. (more on psychopathic traits and characteristics of a psychopath) While many psychopaths are violent, a person doesn't have to be violent to be labelled a psychopath.
+Behaviors common in psychopaths are often reckless and include dishonest, manipulative and risk-taking acts. (more on psychopathic traits and characteristics of a psychopath) While many psychopaths are violent, a person doesn't have to be violent to be labeled a psychopath.

 While the definition of a psychopath may be chilling, psychopaths can be found in all areas of life with those engaged in the criminal justice system being understood the best (due to increased study).